xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

 ### Full example of Sidekiq configuration

-The following is a full example of Sidekiq configuration using a separate Sidekiq pod for import-related jobs and another pod for everything else.
+The following is a full example of Sidekiq configuration using a separate Sidekiq pod for import-related jobs, a Sidekiq pod for export-related jobs using a separate Redis instance and another pod for everything else.

 ```yaml
 ...